chinnyy/FYP_Project/README.md

-/R : scripts to produce figures
+/R : Scripts to produce figures

-/data : data necessary for figures
+/data : Data necessary for data processing and to run the scripts

-/R_processing : script to process WOA data and sample information
+/R_processing : Script to process WOA data and sample information